Project Data Management and Run Instructions

 In addition to running workflows within interactive R sessions, after logging in to a computer node with srun, one can execute them entirely from the command-line by including the relevant workflow run instructions in an R script.
 The R script can then be submitted via a Slurm submission script to the cluster.
 The following gives an example for the RNA-Seq workflow (ChIP-Seq version requires only minor adjustments).
 Additional details on this topic are available in the corresponding section of systemPipeR’s introductory tutorial here.

 To test this out, users can generate in their user account of the cluster a workflow environment populated with the toy data as outlined here).
-After this, it is best to create within the workflow directory a subdirectory, e.g. called cl_sbatch_run, and then save the above two files to this subdirectory.
+After this, it is best to create within the workflow directory a subdirectory, e.g. called cl_sbatch_run, and then save the above two files (*.R and *.sh) to this subdirectory.
 Next, the parameters in both files need to be adjusted to match the type of workflow and the required computing resources.
 This includes the name of the Rmd file and scheduler resource settings such as: partition, Njobs, walltime, memory, etc. After all relevant settings have been set correctly, one can execute the workflow with sbatch within the cl_sbatch_run directory as follows:

 sbatch wf_run_script.sh

-Last modified 2023-06-08: some edits (acab87dd5)
+Last modified 2024-06-09: some edits (0c98fa558)